Diego Borgsdorf Fuenzalida ’24 and Jaspa Ureña ’24 Awarded Curatorial Apprenticeships for First-Generation and Students of Color

 The apprenticeship award was made possible by a generous donation in 2021 by Pitzer alumnus Benjamin Godsill ’00 and his wife, Anna Burns, as a testament to Godsill’s commitment as a Pitzer graduate and their shared belief in the College’s mission.

-Offered on a competitive basis, the award seeks to create opportunities for individuals from groups underrepresented in the museum field by offering in-depth curatorial experience and providing a professional bridge to long-term museum careers.
+Offered on a competitive basis, the award seeks to create opportunities for individuals in the museum field by offering in-depth curatorial experience and providing a professional bridge to long-term museum careers.

 Applications for Spring 2024 Apprenticeship Awards will be announced on October 23, 2023.